-Obviously to plan four days of golf for 144 players without upsetting all your local golf club members is tricky so we suggest the use of two golf courses if possible will make it easier in running the event.
+Obviously to plan four days of golf for 144 players without upsetting all your local golf club members is tricky so we suggest the use of two golf courses if possible, will make it easier in running the event.

 As our membership is ageing, there is a need for around 20-30 motorized carts depending on the course and a number of pull trolleys and electric buggies to be available.
 These items can be generally hired from an outside source for a fee given plenty of notice.
+Don't forget, if your course is long or hilly, you may want to consider making motorised carts required by all to keep up the speed of play.
+In this case, you will need enough motorised carts for all (1 cart per pair).